-Here is our ranking of the best online storage.
-We tested these services taking into account all the criteria that make a good cloud storage: security and privacy, price, synchronization and sharing features, …
+Here’s our ranking of the best online storage.
+We’ve tested these services, taking into account all the criteria that make for good cloud storage: security and privacy, price, synchronization and sharing features, …

-For those in a hurry, here are the Top 3:
+For those in a hurry, here’s the Top 4:

 - pCloud is the best cloud storage, for its features, security and low prices. pCloud in particular offers very economical lifetime deals over the long term (a single payment for lifetime use, rather than a classic subscription).
 Our review of pCloud.

 - Uncompromising security

-- Choice of service and data hosted in Europe or the US
+- Choice of service and data hosted in Europe or the USA

 - Configurable personal encryption

-- PCloud Crypto personal encryption as a paid option
+- PCloud Crypto personal encryption available at extra cost

 - Collaboration tools to be improved

 It offers better security options and has all the desired features (synchronization, sharing, etc.).
-However, pCloud does not lose sight of ease of use to better accommodate novice users.
+However, pCloud doesn’t lose sight of ease of use, to better accommodate novice users.

-The free 10 GB offer is more than enough to test the service before moving on to the more substantial offers.
+The 10 GB free package is more than enough to give the service a good test run before moving on to the larger packages.

-As for the prices of the paid packages, pCloud has very low prices for its 500 GB and 2 TB plans.
-It is also the only one, along with Icedrive, to offer a single payment for lifetime use, which is much more economical in the long term than traditional subscriptions.
+As for the prices of paid packages, pCloud has very low prices for its 500 GB, 2 TB and 10 TB plans.
+Along with Icedrive, pCloud is the only provider to offer a one-off payment for lifetime use, which is far more economical over the long term than traditional subscriptions.

-Moreover, you can easily test an offer and then ask for a refund during 10 days if you are not satisfied.
+What’s more, you can easily test an offer and then request a 10-day refund if you’re not satisfied.

-In summary, pCloud is currently the best storage service.
+In short, pCloud is currently the best storage service around.

-2. kDrive: Subscriptions half the price of its competitors
+2. kDrive: Subscriptions half the price of competitors

-- Subscriptions overall half the price of competitors for the same cloud space
+- Subscriptions generally half the price of competitors for the same cloud space

-- Equally well suited for professionals and businesses as well as individuals
+- Suitable for professionals and businesses as well as individuals

-- 30 days free to try the entire service
+- 30-day free trial of the entire service

 - All service and data based in Switzerland

-- Free offer only available in a few countries in Europe
+- Free offer only available in a few European countries

-The kDrive service, created by the company Infomaniak, is an interesting player in the online storage market.
-With its particularity of storing data only on its own data centers in Geneva, Switzerland, it allows a certain security of the data (no data sent outside Switzerland, and in particular to the United States which has a data policy that runs counter to the protection of privacy).
+KDrive, created by Infomaniak, is an interesting player in the online storage market.
+With its distinctive feature of storing data only in its own data centers in Geneva, Switzerland, it offers a certain level of data security (no data is sent outside Switzerland, and in particular to the USA, which has a data policy that runs counter to the protection of privacy).

 In fact, kDrive is a very good solution for teamwork and business, with formulas tailored to the needs of teams of users.
-It proves to be a very interesting option as a cheap but complete professional cloud storage.
+It proves to be a very interesting option as an inexpensive but comprehensive professional cloud storage.

-We regret the absence of private encryption on the client side (Zero-Knowledge) which would have allowed for a more complete confidentiality of data.
-But kDrive still guarantees that your data will not be used outside the Infomaniak company itself.
+We regret the absence of client-side private encryption (Zero-Knowledge), which would have ensured more complete data confidentiality.
+However, kDrive guarantees that your data will not be used outside Infomaniak itself.

-Another interesting aspect for companies is that kDrive is only one of the services offered by Infomaniak.
-It is therefore possible to combine it with other useful services in a unified and pleasant interface, especially for companies (email addresses, video conferences, sending newsletters or SMS, calendar and contact management, transfer of large files, hosting and cloud servers, etc.).
-In short, it’s a very complete cloud service that doesn’t just take care of storage.
-Small companies and teams can be interested in it for their professional tasks, especially as an alternative to the American web giants.
+Another interesting aspect for companies is that kDrive is just one of the services offered by Infomaniak.
+It can be combined with other useful services in a unified, user-friendly interface, particularly for businesses (e-mail addresses, videoconferencing, sending newsletters or SMS, calendar and contact management, transfer of large files, hosting and cloud servers, etc.).
+In short, it’s a comprehensive cloud service that doesn’t just take care of storage.
+Small businesses and teams may be interested in it for their professional tasks, particularly as an alternative to the American web giants.

 3. Icedrive: modern cloud storage with good value for money

-- Very low prices, especially in lifetime payment
+- Very low prices, especially with lifetime payments

-- Very good security and privacy (private encryption included)
+- Excellent security and privacy (private encryption included)